Intensive program in physics

 The in-depth physics major leads to a bachelor of science (BS) degree.
 The major includes advanced Physics theory and Mathematics courses beyond the general physics major.
 Students are also strongly encouraged to participate in summer research.

 This program meets the requirements of a physics major and an optics minor.

 Who is this program for?

-The in-depth physics major is for those interested in a career in physics and is excellent preparation for graduate school.
+The in-depth physics major is for those planning to pursue graduate study in physics and interested in a career in research and academia.
+It is excellent preparation for graduate school.
 Our students have been admitted into some of the top physics graduate programs in the country.

 - Mathematics 170 or 171

 - Mathematics 270 or 271 (271 recommended)